-esource to individe employees and the community to receips change their behavior towards energy and water conservation.
-A behavior-based energy awareness program was developed o promote energy awareness through education and action, e character icon - The GNEEN Reaper - has been designed and is being used as part of the behavior-based energy program.
-The implementation of the GREEN Reaper as part of EPM will all in reminding employees and members of the community that wise energy attitudes, behaviors, and organizational decisions ensure results.
-EPM embraces energy awareness concepts, which encourage individuals to take time to review daily routines to conserve energy, empower others to take action, and join together to save energy and motey.
+esource to intrivate employees and the community to Exemption the balancies towards energy and water conservation.
+A behavior-based energy awareness program was developed o promote energy awareness through education and action, e character icon - The GREEN Reaper - has been designed and is being used as part of the behavior-based energy program.
+The implementation of the GREEN Reaper as part of EPM will aid in reminding employees and members of the community that wise energy attitudes, behaviors, and organizational decisions ensure results.
+EPM embraces energy awareness concepts, which encourage individuals to take time to review daily routines to conserve energy, empower others to take action, and join together to save energy and money.
 Energy awareness strengthens our capabilities and reinforces EPM's strategy to reduce demand, increase supply, and change culture.